 - Cast the deciding vote on the occasion of a tied vote

-- Distribute a copy of the School Statute, By-Laws, and the current policy and financial manuals to all newly elected or appointed Board Members
+- Distribute a copy of the Articles of Association, By-Laws, and the current policy and financial manuals to all newly elected or appointed Board Members

 - Ensure that Parents receive information regarding Board activities